BDC Hamburger Icon

 Stripe hardware

-Stripe offers its own proprietary terminals and card readers and the software is also available for a few third-party POS devices.
-Options for hardware include:
+Stripe offers its own hardware, but its processing services can also be used with a few third-party POS devices.
+Options include:

 • Stripe Reader S700: The handheld terminal supports EMV chip cards, contactless payments and magstripe cards.

 • Stripe Reader M2: This mobile reader is designed to be paired with a smartphone.
-Like the terminal, it accepts EMV chip cards, contactless payments and magstripe cards.
+It accepts EMV chip cards, contactless payments and magstripe cards.

-• BBPOS WisePad 3: Third third-party handheld reader is designed to be paired with a smartphone.
+• BBPOS WisePad 3: This third-party handheld reader is designed to be paired with a smartphone.

 Stripe card reader